Hyperlite Mountain Gear Elevate 22 Review

 Really well.
 I carry a Sony mirrorless body and heavy lenses in the main compartment regularly.
 The Dyneema fabric protects gear from the elements better than traditional nylon, and the shoulder strap attachment points let you add a Peak Design Capture Clip for your camera body.
 Just know that heavier lens combinations will add shoulder pressure on longer hikes.

 The Hyperlite Mountain Gear Elevate 22 is the real deal.
-A year in, it remains my go-to pack for day hikes and light overnight trips.
-The only reason it doesn’t score a perfect 5 is the lack of back ventilation, something I genuinely miss from my Osprey days, especially on hotter hikes.
-But here’s the thing: I’ve accepted that trade-off completely.
-When you embrace the ultralight philosophy, every feature removed is a gram saved.
-For day hikes and desert outings, the ventilation issue doesn’t outweigh everything else this pack does brilliantly.
-If you’re serious about going light, the Hyperlite Mountain Gear Elevate 22 belongs on your back.
+A year in, it’s still my go-to pack for day hikes and light overnight trips.
+When you embrace the ultralight philosophy, every feature you remove saves a gram, and this pack fully delivers on that idea.
+Whether you’re a trail photographer, dealing with back issues, or just serious about going ultralight, the Hyperlite Mountain Gear Elevate 22 deserves a spot on your back.
+Highly recommended.

 Hyperlite Mountain Gear Elevate 22